arp242/elles/README.md

 compatibility with POSIX or any other `ls` isn't the main goal.

-That said, most people should be able to use `alias ls=elles` and not get too surprised; defaults are and the most commonly used flags are identical.
+That said, most people should be able to use `alias ls=elles` and not get too surprised; defaults and the most commonly used flags are identical.

 It differs from [eza] or [lsd] in that it has a slightly different feature set, and makes some different choices about various aspects.